Pupil Premium and Early Years Pupil Premium

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Schools are free to spend the Pupil Premium as they see fit since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However as a school we will be held accountable for how we have used the additional funding.
-Measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium and from September 2012 we have been required to publish online information about how we have used the Premium.
-To meet this requirement the following information has been produced which sets out the amount of Premium we received for the 2011-12, 2012-2013, 2013-2014, 2014-2015 and 2015-2016 years and how this has been used.
-There are also details of how this year's Pupil Premium is being spent.
+Measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium are required to publish online information about how we have used the Premium.
+Below are details of the current and previous three-year Pupil Premium Strategy.